 …or perhaps a computer that is not so distant

-If the computer owner gives me permission, I can connect in remotely and “take control” of their computer.
-I handle the mouse and the keyboard, and we both see exactly the same thing on our computer screens.
-Typically, I am simultaneously talking with the distant computer owner by telephone or by Skype.
-This makes for a great classroom environment for one-on-one coaching.
+The same technology is also useful for remote assistance and instruction.
+More than once I have remotely trained a friend or relative on how to use a particular computer program or web site.
+Once the remote user gives permission, I can connect to his or her computer and “take over” the mouse and keyboard as we both watch the same display on our two computer screens.
+I can troubleshoot problems and teach the other person how to use some functionality.
+This is especially useful when the remote user is not computer-literate.
 Do you need to train someone on how to use a program or a web site?
 It makes no difference if the other person is across town or in Australia: the process is easy and very effective.

 If you do not remember your Plus Edition user ID or password, you can retrieve them at http://www.eogn.com/wp/ and click on “Forgot password?”